Starcodr/blast/README.md

 #
 ## TODO
 - Comment for bookmark
-- Handle situation when bookmark list is longer than terminal window height
+- Linewrapping of commands in list